juliendelile/MECAGEN/README.md

 ### Getting Started

-#### Install on Linux
+#### Installing on Linux

 ##### Dependencies

 Installing MecaGen requires a few libraries to be installed first.
-For this, we recommend using a package manager such as "pacman" on Archlinux, or the "Advanced Packaging Tool" (APT) on Ubuntu and Debian.
-For the latter, you can copy and paste the following command in a terminal window:
+We recommend using a package manager such as "pacman" on Archlinux, or the "Advanced Packaging Tool" (APT) on Ubuntu and Debian.
+For the last two, you can copy and paste the following command in a terminal window:

 ```shell
 sudo apt-get install libsdl2-dev libglew-dev freeglut3-dev libboost-serialization-dev libboost-random-dev qt5-default